shannihilator/CandidateTL/README.md

 # simple-app
-This app is built with Meteor and currently running at https://simple-app-web.herokuapp.com/
+This app is built with Meteor and React and currently running at https://simple-app-web.herokuapp.com/

 To run on your local environment, follow the instructions for installing meteor at https://www.meteor.com/install, clone this repo, then run 'meteor' from the root directory.
 App should be running at http://localhost:3000/